giorno420/minecraft-shop/README.md

 ```

 ### Adding the plugin
-Download the plugin from {add plugin later}
+Download the plugin and follow the detailed instructions <a href="https://github.com/giorno420/minecraft-shop-plugin">here</a>

 ### Starting the web server
 Run the `main.py` file, and congratulations!
 You successfully set everything up